eforemeka/personal-page/content/wigdtw/week-14.md

 I drafted a study timetable for skills I need to firm up on within the next 2 weeks.
 I will write about a few new things I learn along the way.
 So expect something about REST APIs and SQL next week and the week after.

 ## Applications
-* Took the most intense assessment test I've taken in a while.
-Lasted almost two hours.
-Enjoyed it.
+* I took the most intense assessment test I have taken in a while.
+It lasted almost two hours and I enjoyed it.
 * Built a portfolio using Webflow.
-Created a special subdomain and pointed it to my portfolio's URL. i hope someone from Webflow likes it.
+Created a special subdomain and pointed it to my portfolio's URL.
+I hope someone from Webflow likes it.

 ## New German words/phrases I learned on Duolingo
 * *Spaß* - Fun